openstack/kolla-ansible/doc/source/user/quickstart.rst

    .. end

 #.
-Use ``pip`` to install or upgrade Ansible to latest version:
+If the version of Ansible provided by the distribution does not meet the
+   above version requirements, install it via pip.

    .. code-block:: console

-      pip install -U ansible
+      sudo pip install -U 'ansible<2.9'

-   .. end

    .. note::